The Current AI Healthcare Landscape: From Experimental to Essential

 Key Takeaways for Healthcare Professionals

-- Understand your tools.
 Know each AI's capabilities, limitations, and validation evidence.
+Don't use AI for applications it wasn't designed for.

-- Document AI use.
 Record when AI influenced decisions and your clinical reasoning.
+This documentation protects both you and your patients.

-- Stay current.
 Medical AI evolves rapidly.
-Maintain continuing education.
+Maintain continuing education on new tools, regulations, and best practices.

-- Advocate for patients.
 Ensure AI is used equitably and with appropriate transparency.
+Be the voice for patients in AI governance decisions.